Department of Communication Sciences and Disorders

 Through course work and research opportunities as well as observation of therapy, students gain expertise in the uniquely human endeavor we call “communication".
 The primary topics presented at the undergraduate level focus on the form and structure of speech and language, and how these skills are learned, produced, perceived, and understood.
 In recent years, exciting research from such sources as brain imaging and computer technology has enhanced our understanding of speech, language, and communication and our ability to remediate disorders in these areas.
 Students learn about current developments and how they impact the field of communication sciences and disorders.

 As they begin to study communication sciences and disorders, students start with an introduction to the types of communication disorders that occur and how they impact people's lives.
 A series of courses present core concepts from linguistics, cognitive science and the typical processes of speech, language, and hearing.
-These courses deal with the physical, neurophysiological, cognitive, and linguistic bases of normal speaking, hearing, and language use; the acoustics of sound and speech; and how communication develops from infancy to adulthood.
+These courses deal with the physical, neurophysiological, cognitive, and linguistic bases of speaking, hearing, and language use; the acoustics of sound and speech; and how communication develops from infancy to adulthood.
 Students also learn about the professions of speech-language pathology and audiology, especially professional ethical issues, cultural competence, person/family centered care, and collaborating with other professionals.

 Courses in the junior and senior year focus on the principles of assessment as they apply to the study of human communication and its disorders.
 Students participate in directed measurement projects as they learn to critically evaluate communication and the assessment tools used by practitioners in the field.